16 April 2023

 She got her start in films through her sister, a secretary for producer Hal Roach.
 Gaynor later boasted that she "never had an acting lesson in my life".
 Universal gave her a contract and she appeared in such shorts as The Gunless Bad Man (William Wyler, 1926) and Don't Shoot (William Wyler, 1926).

-Seventh Heaven (Frank Borzage, 1927), in which she played Diane, a Montmartre waif who is rescued from hardship and cruelty by Charles Farrell, made her a star.
+Seventh Heaven (Frank Borzage, 1927), in which she played Diane, a Montmartre waif rescued from hardship and cruelty by Charles Farrell, made her a star.
 In 1928 the Oscars were first presented, and Gaynor was named best actress.
-The award was for her roles in three films - Seventh Heaven (1927), Sunrise (F. W. Murnau, 1927), and Street Angel (Frank Borzage, 1928).
-This was the first and only time an actress won the Oscar for multiple roles.
+The award was for her roles in three films - Seventh Heaven (Frank Borzage, 1927), Sunrise (F. W. Murnau, 1927), and Street Angel (Frank Borzage, 1928).
+This was the first and only time an actress won an Oscar for multiple roles.

 Gaynor again worked with Friedrich Wilhelm Murnau on the circus drama 4 Devils (F.W.
 Murnau, 1928) and with Farrell and Borzage on Lucky Star (Frank Borzage, 1929).
-She has teamed with Charles Farrell in 11 films altogether as she went from "the World's Sweetheart" to "America's favorite love-birds".
+She has teamed with Charles Farrell in 11 films as she went from "The World's Sweetheart" to "America's favourite love-birds".

 Janet Gaynor, Nancy Drexel, Barry Norton and Charles Morton in 4 Devils (1928)